stazz/ts-http-server-sample/README.md

 - `runtypes`, or
 - `zod`.

-The `run-server.sh` script above uses Docker to install dependencies and execute the sample.
+The `scripts/run-server.sh` script above uses Docker to install dependencies and execute the sample.
 If the Docker is missing from your system and you do not wish to install it, the equivalent of the above is achieved with these commands:
 ```sh
 yarn install --frozen-lockfile